IgniteUI/igniteui-xplat-docs/doc/en/components/scheduling/calendar.md

 ### Week numbers

-You can use the `showWeekNumbers` property to show the week numbers of the Calendar component.
+You can use the `ShowWeekNumbers` property to show the week numbers of the Calendar component.
 You can do this by using its corresponding boolean attribute `show-week-numbers` like this:

 ```html
 <igc-calendar show-week-numbers></igc-calendar>